 How do I choose?

 During my talks, I often take two versions of the same Print.
-One in colour and one in mono, often toned.
-The paper is chosen to match the image and the correct 'feel' of the image.
+One in colour and one in mono or toned.
+The paper is chosen to match the image and the correct emotion or textures of the image.

 Which would you choose?